KirinyetBrian/Simple-Calculator-in-OO-PHP/README.md

 # OOP-Calculator

-OOP-Calculator is a PHP simple application built with bootstrap and incorporates some of the OOP features.
+OOP-Calculator is a simple PHP application built with bootstrap and incorporates some of the OOP PHP features.

 ## Contributing
 Code Changes are welcome.

-## Ownership
-This project's original owner is [KirinyetBrian](https://github.com/KirinyetBrian).